Inotila/by_ino_ati/README.md

 This work is the original work of Inotila Nghaamwa, however the following resources were used to supplement:

 ### Code
 I used similar coding approaches to that which was used for the i think and therefore I blog.
 Particularly the Post and comment method.
 I therefore added my own custom model in MailingList.
-In addition I used a similar timeout funciton to make the message alert timeout.
+In addition I used a similar timeout function to make the message alert timeout.

 ### Media
 All images used are the property of Inotila Nghaamwa.